Burgarts say bon voyage to Bonfire Bar & Grille

 “It's been a great experience,” he said.
 “As much as I preferred not to do it, it was a good experience.
 No qualms about it.
 We've had some wonderful, wonderful patrons.
 We appreciate everything they've done.”

-Burgart credited the rural eatery’s success to the quality of its food and the customer service provided by the staff.
+Burgart credited the rural eatery's successful to the quality of its food and the customer service provided by the staff.

 “I could find a new kitchen manager and all the help, but it wouldn't be the same,” he said.
 “It wouldn't meet my expectations.
 So, we just made the decision.
 We've been trying to sell the bar for five or six years, with no real interest.
 I have to say since we closed on Monday, interest has been coming from everywhere.
 If there are any legitimate buyers out there, I'm certainly willing to listen to people.”